-To calculate the value of the output inductor, use $\neq$ 6.
-KIND is a ratio that represents the amount of inductor ripple current relative to the maximum output current.
+To calculate the value of the output inductor, use \neq 6.
+K{IND} is a ratio that represents the amount of inductor ripple current relative to the maximum output current.
 The inductor ripple current is filtered by the output capacitor.
-Therefore, choosing high inductor ripple currents impacts the selection of the output capacitor since the output capacitor must have a ripple current rating equal to or greater than the inductor ripple current.
+Therefore, choosing high inductor ripple currents impacts the selection of the output capacitor because the output capacitor must have a ripple current rating equal to or greater than the inductor ripple current.
 Choosing small inductor ripple currents can degrade the transient response performance.
-The inductor ripple, KIND, is normally from 0.1 to 0.4 for the majority of applications giving a peak to peak ripple current range of 0.6 A to 2.4 A. The recommended minimum target Iripple is 0.3 A or larger.
+The inductor ripple, K{IND}, is normally from 0.1 to 0.4 for the majority of applications giving a peak-to-peak ripple current range of 0.3 A to 1.2 A. The recommended minimum target I{RIPPLE} is 0.2 A or larger.

-For this design example, $K{IND} = 0.3$ is used and the inductor value is calculated to be 0.51 μH.
-An inductor with an inductance of 0.6 μH is selected.
-It is important that the RMS (Root Mean Square) current and saturation current ratings of the inductor not be exceeded.
-The RMS and peak inductor current can be found from $\neq$ 8 and $\neq$ 9.
-For this design, the RMS inductor current is 6 A, and the peak inductor current is 6.8 A. The chosen inductor is a XEL5030-601.
-It has a saturation current rating of 22 A, an RMS current rating of 21.4 A, and a typical DC series resistance of 4.44 mΩ.
+For this design example, $K{IND} = 0.3$ is used and the inductor value is calculated to be 3.0 μH.
+An inductor with an inductance of 3.3 μH is selected.
+The RMS (Root Mean Square) current and saturation current ratings of the inductor must not be exceeded.
+The RMS and peak inductor current can be found from \neq 8 and \neq 9.
+For this design, the RMS inductor current is 3 A, and the peak inductor current is 3.4 A. The chosen inductor is a XEL5050-332MEB.
+The inductor has a saturation current rating of 8.4 A, an RMS current rating of 10.6 A, and a typical DC series resistance of 13.3 mΩ.

 The peak current through the inductor is the inductor ripple current plus the output current.
-During power up, faults, or transient load conditions, the inductor current can increase above the calculated peak inductor current level calculated in $\neq$ 9.
+During power up, faults, or transient load conditions, the inductor current can increase above the calculated peak inductor current level calculated in \neq 9.
 In transient conditions, the inductor current can increase up to the switch current limit of the device.
 For this reason, the most conservative approach is to specify the current ratings of the inductor based on the switch current limit rather than the steady-state peak inductor current.